USFWS/secas/blueprint.md

   </a>
   <figcaption><a href="https://seregion.databasin.org/galleries/0c3e76a996e84608890875a5aa27e4a3">Draft Southeast Blueprint Version 3.0</a> identifies high value areas for conservation and restoration across the Southeast and Caribbean.</figcaption>
 </figure>

-[Southeast Blueprint Version 2.0](https://seregion.databasin.org/datasets/4693633d66ac4c83a5724f83353a2f76) identifies high value areas for conservation and restoration across the Southeast and Caribbean.
-Protected areas are shown for context.

 ### Blueprint categories